How to apply for licences to handle controlled drugs as a company or individual traveller, including import and export procedures and fees.

 Making your application

-All growers are required to complete and submit an annual hemp grower statement by 1 May 2013.
+All growers are required to complete and submit an annual hemp grower statement by 1 May each year.

 Import and export licences

-It will also need a National Drugs Control System (NDS) account to apply for any import/export licences.
-NDS is used to administer the import and export licensing regime of the United Kingdom.
+It will also need a National Drugs Control System (NDS) account to apply for any import or export licences to facilitate international trades.
+The NDS is used to administer the import and export licensing regime of the UK.

 Applying for an NDS account